secondstage-io/tracks-documentation/docs/tracks/data-security.md

 ## EULA information

-Your End User License Agreement (EULA) mustclearly state what data will be tracked and why.
+Your End User License Agreement (EULA) must clearly state what data will be tracked and why.
 Please consult your legal councel for further information.

 If you need assistance, we can provide examples of EULAs or privacy agreements.